Enryun/Common_SwiftUI/README.md

 A view displaying a shimmering loading placeholder.

-This view simulates a 'shimmer' effect commonly used as a placeholder during content loading.
-It consists of multiple shimmering elements: a pair of small circular views at the top and bottom, and larger rectangular views in between, all showcasing the shimmer effect.

-Example:

 ```swift
 ShimmerView()
 ```

+This view simulates a 'shimmer' effect commonly used as a placeholder during content loading.
+It consists of multiple shimmering elements: a pair of small circular views at the top and bottom, and larger rectangular views in between, all showcasing the shimmer effect.

 https://github.com/user-attachments/assets/8f921028-2d13-4ed6-9281-998a883fe53e